-Personally, I am committed to networking on a weekly basis in 2018, focusing on my local area.
+Personally, I am committed to networking on a weekly basis in 2021, focusing on online groups in my local area.
 If you are a tech-focused entrepreneur in the Miami area, specifically Brickell, then connect with me on Instagram.
-That’s where I will be announcing events and even plan to broadcast some live via the Stories feature.

 2. I Will Take Advantage of the Strengths of All My Team Members